Marty Nothstein: Legal issues

 In 2017, Nothstein was living in Lowhill Township, Pennsylvania and working as executive director of the Valley Preferred Cycling Center.
 The following year, in 2018, he was terminated from Valley Preferred Cycling Center following allegations of sexual misconduct during his tenure.

 In November 2020, U.S. District Judge Edward G. Smith dismissed Nothstein’s lawsuit against USA Cycling over its disclosure of a sexual misconduct allegation against him.
 Smith also held that the decision to suspend Nothstein’s license to compete as a cyclist and place him on a list of suspended riders was within its responsibilities under the federal law that created the United States Center for SafeSport.
 In April 2021 Nothstein dropped his appeal of the judge's decision.

 In December 2021, Nothstein was arrested in Allentown and charged with two counts of stalking and defiant trespass, and a single count of criminal trespass.
 He pled guilty to these counts in February 2023.

-In March 2024, Northstein was once more charged with Stalking, Criminal Mischief and damage to property, Bail was set at $100,000.
+In March 2024, Northstein was once more charged with Stalking, Criminal Mischief and damage to property.
+Bail was set at $100,000.

 2018 U.S. House campaign

-In October 2017 Nothstein announced that he would seek the Republican nomination for Pennsylvania's 7th congressional district for the 2018 United States House of Representatives election prior to the announcement of the district's Republican incumbent, Charlie Dent, that he would not run for another term.
+In October 2017 Nothstein announced that he would seek the Republican nomination for Pennsylvania's 7th congressional district for the 2018 United States House of Representatives elections prior to the announcement by the district's Republican incumbent, Charlie Dent, that he would not run for another term.
 He lost his bid for Congress in the 7th District to Democrat Susan Wild, receiving 43.5% of the vote.

-Nothstein also ran in special election for Charlie Dent's former seat in Pennsylvania's 15th congressional district.
+Nothstein also ran in special election for Dent's former seat in Pennsylvania's 15th congressional district.
 Nothstein was defeated by Wild in this election as well, receiving 129,593 votes to Wild's 130,353 votes.